Aider-AI/aider/docs/benchmarks-1106.md

 - The new `gpt-4-1106-preview` model seems **much faster** than the earlier GPT-4 models.
 I won't be able to properly quantify this until the rate limits loosen up.
 - **It seems better at producing correct code on the first try**.
-It gets ~57% of the coding exercises correct, without needing to see errors from the test suite.
+It gets ~54% of the coding exercises correct, without needing to see errors from the test suite.
 Previous models only get 46-47% of the exercises correct on the first try.
 - The new model seems to perform similar
-(~66%) to the old models (63-64%) after being given a second chance to correct bugs by reviewing test suite error output.
+(~63%) to the old models (63-64%) after their second chance to correct bugs by reviewing test suite error output.

 **These are preliminary results.**
 OpenAI is enforcing very low
 rate limits on the new GPT-4 model.
-The limits are so low, that I have only been able to attempt
-113
+The rate limiting is disrupting the normal flow of the benchmarking process, which needs to be restarted after pauses.
+The benchmarking tool is capable of such restarts, but I will trust a "clean" run much better once the rate limits are relaxed.
+The results currently reflect
+130
 out of the 133 Exercism problems.
 The problems are selected in random order, so results should be *roughly* indicative of the full benchmark.